svropsitam/TetraPathFinder/README.md

 ---
 ---
 ## LICENSE AGREEMENT
-This License Agreement (hereinafter referred to as the "Agreement") is a legally binding agreement between you (hereinafter referred to as the "User") and Tetianych-Bublyk Bohdan-Liubomyr (hereinafter referred to as the "Licensor") regarding the use of the software described below (hereinafter referred to as the "Software").
+This License Agreement (hereinafter referred to as the "Agreement") is a legally binding agreement between you (hereinafter referred to as the "User") and Tetianych-Bublyk Bohdan-Liubomyr (hereinafter referred to as the "Licensor") regarding the use of the software(TetraPathFinderGammaEditionL) (hereinafter referred to as the "Software").

 ---
 ## 1. Subject of the Agreement